chrisburnell/chrisburnell.com/_posts/2015-06-08-backscratching-revisited.md

 ---

-In [I’ll Scratch Your Back, And Mine Too]({% post_url 2013-10-29-ill-scratch-your-back %}), I wrote about a technique I came up with for styling default elements.
+In [I’ll Scratch Your Back, And Mine Too]({% post_url 2013-10-29-ill-scratch-your-back %}){:rel="external"}, I wrote about a technique I came up with for styling default elements.
 To recap, this comes with a couple of advantages: managing styles for default elements is a lot easier for development and makes writing content for non-technical users as simple as possible—coupled with a nice <abbr title="What You See Is What You Get">WYSIWYG editor</abbr> or knowledge of Markdown.

 --------

 I’ve been revising the CSS architecture of my website recently trying to learn and expose myself to various techniques to see what works the best and feels the best for me.
-Alongside that, I’ve been lightly salting my HTML with little nuggets of [accessibility](http://a11yproject.com/) in the form of [ARIA](http://html5doctor.com/using-aria-in-html/) and [Microdata](http://schema.org/docs/documents.html).
+Alongside that, I’ve been lightly salting my HTML with little nuggets of [accessibility](http://a11yproject.com/){:rel="external"} in the form of [ARIA](http://html5doctor.com/using-aria-in-html/){:rel="external"} and [Microdata](http://schema.org/docs/documents.html){:rel="external"}.

-In doing this research, I learned a lot about the [title attribute on anchors](https://silktide.com/i-thought-title-text-improved-accessibility-i-was-wrong/) and how to present content properly for impaired users.
+In doing this research, I learned a lot about the [title attribute on anchors](https://silktide.com/i-thought-title-text-improved-accessibility-i-was-wrong/){:rel="external"} and how to present content properly for impaired users.
 Specifically, I learned about a technique that has relatively broad use for hiding anchor text that isn’t important to the visual journey but would be for someone with a visual impairment—that is to use a `span` to designate visually-hidden text inside an anchor.

 {% highlight html %}
 <a href="/article/interesting-article">